Spatial and temporal characteristics of spontaneous parametric down-conversion with varying focal planes of interacting beams: Introduction

 All these considerations were primarily concerned with optimal pump focusing or the right choice of optical elements in beam paths, in order to achieve enhanced photon collection efficiency in SPDC.
 In this work, we theoretically consider variable focal planes for pump, signal, and idler explicitly and describe their impact on experimentally measurable quantities such as the coupling efficiency into SMF, spatial and temporal correlations of generated photons and the spectral purity between down-converted photons.
+We describe the biphoton state in the Laguerre-Gaussian (LG) basis, an experimentally readily accessible basis approximating the Schmidt decomposition \cite{miatto2012spatial} with great practical relevance in experiments that leverage fiber coupling or optical orbital angular momentum (OAM) \cite{valencia2021entangled, yang2022generation, krenn2017orbital}.
 In this regard, we will compare scenarios of focal planes fixed at different positions and investigate if the measurement probability of signal and idler photons remain unaffected.
 We discuss setup conditions with noteworthy influence on the spectral brightness and the coupling efficiency.
 The alignment of focal plane positions in these scenarios will require more careful effort in order to increase the coupling efficiency.
 We also contemplate scenarios where the precise position of focal planes becomes insignificant.
+These findings are of particular interest in terms of enhancing the efficiency of SPDC experiments utilizing LG modes.